 Tru Fru earned itself a spot on this list by offering something deliciously different.
-Tru Fru's strawberries are freeze-dried, preserving the shape, fresh flavor, and 97% percent of the fruit's nutrients.
+Tru Fru's strawberries are freeze-dried, preserving the shape, fresh flavor, and the fruit's nutrients.
 Then, they're wrapped in dark chocolate and sealed in a snack bag for anytime enjoyment.

 Don't take our word for it.
 One customer described their experience with the brand saying, "Oh my yum wow, seriously these new healthy freeze dried chocolates are incredible.
 We love how crunchy they are on the inside.
 A common snack taken to the next level.
 Thanks for being incredible innovators."